 “Absolutely.
-I’ll never forget his face as long as I live.”
-Clint sat down, trying to catch his breath.
+I’ll never forget that man’s face as long as I live.”
+Clint sat down to catch his breath.
 Less than twenty-four hours ago, his life was normal.
 Now, he was in so much pain he felt physically ill.
 Even so, he realized he could have been hurt a lot worse, and he was thankful for no broken bones.

 The officer shook his hand.
 “I’m assuming you’d like to press charges?”

 “Are you okay?
 You look like you’re going to pass out.”
-Danae was driving as quickly as she could to get him home, where it was comfortable.
+Danae drove as quickly as she could to get him home where it was comfortable.

 “You’re welcome.
-I think you’ll make a wonderful brother-in-law,” she said, smiling at him.
+I think you’ll make a wonderful brother-in-law,” she said and smiled at him.

-One more term to go, Darcey thought, as she finished the last final exam of the summer term.
-They had a week off between terms, and the fall would be their last since they stayed over the summer to study.
-She had taken a part-time job, and worked on Tuesdays, Thursdays and the weekends so that she would be able to help Clint get away from campus when they graduated.
-She hoped he would join her back in Starlight Shores, even though she knew how he felt about the city and the noise.
+One more term to go, Darcey thought, as she finished the last final exam of the summer.
+They had a week off between semesters, and the fall would be their last since they stayed over the summer to study.
+She had taken a part-time job and worked on Tuesdays, Thursdays, and weekends so that she would be able to help Clint get away from campus when they graduated.
+She hoped he would join her back in Starlight Shores even though she knew how he felt about the city and the noise.
 Either way, she didn’t want to see him stuck where he didn’t wish to live, and she knew he didn’t want to return home to Bridgeport.
-With his own savings, and what Darcey contributed, he would have his choice of places.
+With his savings and what Darcey contributed, he would have his choice of places.

-She met Danae after class for a coffee at the coffee shop, and they walked home together.
+She met Danae after class for a drink at the coffee shop, and they walked home together.
 The summer was beginning to wind down, and the trees were just beginning to show the slightest tinge of color.
-“So, tell me about this Dave guy,” Darcey said, Danae’s eyes sparkling.
+“So, tell me about this Dave guy,” Darcey said, Danae’s eyes sparkled.

 “Well, he’s in my sculpture class, totally adorable!
 I think we’re going to catch a movie tomorrow night.”
 Her heart fluttered.
 Dave Petrillo wasn’t everything Danae had been looking for, but he was suitable while she was still in school.
 He wasn’t the marrying kind, and she knew it.
 But she figured they could have a little fun in the meantime.

 “Where’s your ring, Nae?”
 Darcey asked her.
-She noticed Danae hadn’t been wearing it for the past week or so, hoping that her newfound relationship with Dave wasn’t the reason.
+She noticed Danae hadn’t been wearing it for the past week or so and hoped that her newfound relationship with Dave wasn’t the reason.

 “It was making my finger itch.
 Something got under it.
 I think paint thinner or something.”
-She held out her hand to Darcey, and she saw the angry red blister where the ring usually sat.
+She held out her hand to Darcey and showed her the angry red blister where the ring usually sat.

 “I can get you something for that if you want it, Nae.
 That looks painful,” she shuddered.